Random lattice triangulations: Structure and algorithms: Spatial mixing for small

-\end{theorem} \proof Observe that apart from the set $\Upsilon(\si_x)$ the ground states for $\mu^{\sigma_x}$ and $\mu$ coincide.
-When we talk about triangles below we always refer to the triangles in the common ground state triangulation (outside the region $\Upsilon(\si_x)$).
+\begin{pf} Observe that apart from the set $\Upsilon(\si_x)$ the ground states for $\mu^{\sigma_x}$ and $\mu$ coincide.
+When we talk about triangles below we always refer to the triangles in the common ground state triangulation [outside the region $\Upsilon(\si_x)$].
 Moreover, we identify $A$ with the union of all triangles spanned by edges from $A$.
+Recall that the common ground state triangulation is unique up to unit diagonal flips and that a unit diagonal flip can only happen when there is a unit square in the ground state centered at that midpoint.
+Consider the (unique) planar graph $\G$ obtained from the common ground state edges by deleting all flippable unit diagonals.
+In this graph each face is either a triangle or a unit square.
 Let $\bbP$ denote the independent coupling of $\mu^{\sigma_x},\mu$ and let $\si,\si'$ denote the associated random triangulations.
-Consider the event $\cE$ that there exists a $*$-connected chain $\cC$ of ground state triangles that separates $\Upsilon(\si_x)$ from $A$ such that both $\si$ and $\si'$ contain $\cC$.
-From the Markov property of the Gibbs distributions $\mu^{\sigma_x},\mu$ it follows that they can be coupled at $A$ in such a way that
+The pair $\si,\si'$ induces a coloring of the faces of $\G$ as follows.
+If the face $F$ in $\G$ is a triangle, then let $F$ be black if both $\si,\si'$ have that triangle, and let $F$ be white otherwise.
+If $F$ is a unit square, then let $F$ be black if both $\si,\si'$ have that unit square (with possibly opposite unit diagonals), and let $F$ be white otherwise.
+Two faces are $*$-connected if they share a vertex, while they are connected if they share an edge.
+Consider the event $\cE$ that there exists a $*$-connected chain $\cC$ of black faces in $\G$ that separates $\Upsilon(\si_x)$ from $A$.
+By definition, any such chain $\cC$ divides the system into three ground state regions: one containing $ \Upsilon(\si_x)$, another containing $A$ and one consisting of $\cC$ itself.
+Denote the first region by~$\cC_1$.
+We say that $\cC$ is smaller than $\cC'$ if $\cC _1\subset\cC'_1$.
+Then, on the event $\cE$, there is a smallest separating chain as above; call it $\cC^*$.
+By conditioning on the value of $\cC^*$, an application of the Markov property for the Gibbs distributions $\mu^{\sigma_x},\mu$ implies that these measures can be coupled in such a way that the two configurations agree on $A$.
+Therefore,